Olipear/Portfolio/src/pages/projects/project-1.md

       * Removed the other two line drawings at the top, and moved the preview photo to the right column so it was always visible.

-      These changes didn't impact sales over four months, however that in itself told me the larger line-drawings were superfluous.
+      These changes didn't impact sales over four months, but that in itself told me the line-drawings I removed were superfluous.

       #### Behaviour analysis

       With an average of ~2 online sales per month, it was practical to look at each purchase journey over a year long period.

       * Most purchasers would spend weeks deliberating over their purchase, returning to the site many times.

       * During this deliberation the gallery page was the most commonly visited.

+      * Users would 'play' with the colour configurations after viewing the gallery.
+It seemed like they were getting ideas for colour combinations from the gallery over the configurator.

       * No purchases were made on mobile, but the gallery was popular here too.

-      When I looked at the larger sample of non-purchasers, I saw that only 45% of users were interacting with any of the configuration options.
-The large illustration taking up the entire screen on desktop could be the cause of this.
-Configuration options should therefore always be visible on first page load.
+      When I looked at the much larger group of non-purchasers, I saw that only 45% of users were interacting with any of the configuration options.
+The large illustration taking up the entire screen on desktop could have been the cause of this.
+I wanted to make sure my design allowed the configuration options to see on page-load.

-      Of those 47% adjusted the number of chairs, the next highest interaction rate was changing the leather colour at 20%.
-Even adding one chair increased the price to almost £14,000.
-This could be immediately putting people off.
+      Of those 47% adjusted the number of chairs, but then only 20% went on to change the colour.
+I hypothesised that this could be because adding even one seat increased the price to almost £14,000.
+This could easily be putting people off.
 For this reason I decided the seat picker should come after other configuration controls in the future UI.

       #### Competitor evaluation